stueyG1t/PGCert/index.md

 <p>For example, a recent session I ran on digital wellbeing was heavily disrupted by a compulsory, unscheduled hardware update.
 Rather than conceal my frustration or embarrassment, I shared the experience openly with the students.
 This prompted sympathetic responses and, more importantly, conversations about shared coping strategies.
 It became a live opportunity to reinforce the idea that in a technology-led world, human connection, adaptability, and reflection remain critical.
 In this way, I model humanist and constructivist values while equipping students to navigate imperfect digital systems.</p>

 <p>As part of the PGCert module, we were encouraged to use Microsoft <a href="#glossary-sway" id="back-to-sway">Sway</a> to present our portfolios.
-While Sway is a valuable tool within the Microsoft 365 ecosystem, I chose to build my portfolio using <a #glossary-jekyll id="back-to-jekyll">Jekyll</a> and <a href="#glossary-markdown" id="back-to-markdown">Markdown</a>.
+While Sway is a valuable tool within the Microsoft 365 ecosystem, I chose to build my portfolio using <a href="#glossary-jekyll" id="back-to-jekyll">Jekyll</a> and <a href="#glossary-markdown" id="back-to-markdown">Markdown</a>.
 This is a technically more challenging solution, but it offers advantages such as speed, flexibility, and stronger compliance with accessibility standards.
 Combining Markdown with HTML, CSS, and other web technologies creates a fast-loading, low-resource, and highly customisable platform for sharing information.</p>

 <p>This more technical and independent approach aligns with my belief that educators should understand the underlying technologies they use. <a href="#glossary-wysiwyg" id="back-to-wysiwyg">WYSIWYG</a> (What You See Is What You Get) tools like Sway or <a href="#glossary-squarespace" id="back-to-squarespace">Squarespace</a> provide ease of use, but can mask important issues around accessibility and interoperability.</p>